 I’m one of the few beauty editors who can say they’ve never gotten acrylic nails and, due to fear of them weakening my already brittle nails, I didn’t plan on changing that anytime soon.
 Still, I longed for the long, stiletto-shaped tips that have been flooding my Explore page on Instagram.
 That’s when I decided to try an Apres gel-x manicure.

-I started noticing Apres gel-x, or gel extensions, manicures listed on more salon menus over the last few years, which is a newer type of nail enhancement that bind a gel tip to your natural nail with an LED light (no glue, excessive buffing, or chemicals required).
-The tips are then cut and filed down to your desired shape and painted and decorated with any design you’d like.
+Over the last few years, I’ve started noticing Apres gel-x, or gel extensions, manicures listed on more salon menus.
+For anyone unfamiliar, gel-x nails are a newer type of enhancement that bind a gel tip to your natural nail with an LED light (no glue, excessive buffing, or chemicals required).
+The tips, which are initially extremely long, are then cut and filed down to your desired shape and painted and decorated with any design you’d like.
 They last anywhere from two to three weeks and come off easily after an acetone soak.
 Apres gel-x offers the same length as acrylic but is considered to be more natural-looking and gentler on your natural nails.

-That all sounded right up my alley, so I booked an appointment at a local nail salon that offered the treatment and started saving nail-art inspiration.
+That all sounded amazing, so I booked an appointment at a local nail salon that offered the treatment and started saving nail-art inspiration.
 Here’s how the process went.